valentinaruts/website_OH/content/project/graduate.md

 title = "Graduate"

 # Project summary to display on homepage.
-summary = "Graduate opportunities listed here"
+summary = "Check here for graduate opportunities"

 # Optional image to display on homepage (relative to `static/img/` folder).
 #image_preview = "tree_rings.jpg"